 - Estimated Aid is an estimate of available financial aid funds temporarily assigned to the student's account before disbursement occurs.
 This allows for a more accurate reflection of term balances due based upon the anticipated financial aid.
 Payments will not be released to the student prior to the receipt of anticipated funds and the "estimated award" becomes an "actual award."

 - Disbursement is the process by which assigned aid is actually placed on the student’s account.
-Refunding is the process where the student receives payment of funds from his/her financial aid in excess of bills due the University.
+Refunding is the process where the student receives payment of funds from his/her financial aid in excess of bills and fees due the University.

-- If aid funds remain after fees/tuition and University housing (if applicable) accounts, and any authorized miscellaneous charges are paid for the semester, the Bursar's Office will issue a refund to the student no earlier than the week prior to the beginning of each semester.
+- If aid funds remain after tuition/fees and University housing (if applicable) accounts, and any authorized miscellaneous charges are paid for the semester, the Bursar's Office will issue a refund to the student no earlier than the week prior to the beginning of each semester.

 - Award amounts from the Federal Stafford Loan Program will also be estimated in order to temporarily defer amounts due to the University when a loan application has been processed by the DFA.
 If a student does not complete the loan process, he/she will be billed for the estimated award assigned toward amounts due to the University.